wp-plugins/wp-braintree/readme.txt

 None

 == Changelog ==

+= 1.2 =
+* Added a new parameter in the shortcode so the Buy Now button text can be customized.

 = 1.1 =
 * Added a new feature to accommodate the selling of a digital item via this plugin.
 You can specify the URL of a digital item in the shortcode using the "url" parameter.